unitedstates/petitions/README.md

 + `--max`: maximum number of petitions for which to retrieve signatures.
 Default is all petitions in the directory
 + `--start`: The number of petitions offset from the first petition in the directory.
 Useful if the script is interrupted.
 Default is 0
++ `--startat`: The id of the petition on which to start.
+Overrides ```--start``` if id is found.
+Also useful if the script is interrupted.
+Default is 0

 Examples: